JuliaDocs/Julia-Cheat-Sheet/_includes/br/Standard-libraries.md

-To help Julia load faster, many core functionalities exist in standard libraries that come bundled with Julia.
+Para ajudar Julia a carregar mais rápido, many core functionalities exist in standard libraries that come bundled with Julia.
 To make their functions available, use `using PackageName`.
 Here are some Standard Libraries and popular functions.